openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

 #.
 When you can confirm a bug, give it a status based on
    the :ref:`documentation bug triaging guidelines <doc_bugs_triaging>`.
-   You may skip this step and proceed with the bug fixing.
+   You may skip this step and proceed with bug fixing.

 #.
 If you are up for it, assign the bug to yourself after it has been
    confirmed by one other person.
 Fix it by committing the required changes